MS3FGX/Bluelog/README.md

 The device cache rewrite took inspiration, if not literal code, from "SpoofTooph" by .ronin.
 You can check out "SpoofTooph" and .ronin's other projects on his site: http://www.hackfromacave.com/

+Bluelog's UDP functions are based on code submitted by Ian Macdonald (ianmac51@googlemail.com).

 Bluelog also uses some code inspired by functions from pidfile.c by Martin Schulze.